helidon-io/helidon-build-tools/docs-internal/archetype-v2.md

 </archetype-script>
 ```

-### Flow Context Path Expressions
+### Flow Context Path Values

-Flow context path expressions are boolean expressions that can be used to query the flow context.
+A property like syntax can be used to resolve the value of an input.

-Operands can use `${}` to specify a path in the choices graph.
 E.g.
 - `${media-support.json.provider}`
 - `${security.authentication.provider}`